AndrewJBateman/angular-pwa-eslint/README.md

 ## :floppy_disk: Setup

 * Install dependencies using `npm i`
+* Run `npm run lint` to lint app - produces no output at the moment
+* Run `npx prettier --write .` to apply prettier rules to ALL files, except those listed in `.prettierignore`
+* Run `npx prettier --check .` to check all files using prettier rules
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 * Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `docs/` directory.
-* Run `ng update` to update Angular
+* `npm run build:ssr` to create SSR build folder
+* `npm serve:ssr` to run SSR build
-* Run `npm run lint` to lint app - produces no output at the moment
+* `npm run prerender` to create SSR prerender files
+* Add defer to dist/angular-material-api/index.html to make loading of styles asynchronous
+* `node docs/angular-pwa-eslint/server/main.js` to view on a dev server

 ## :computer: Code Examples